Mark Wright (British Army soldier): Mark Wright House

 On 17 August 2009, the first purpose-built Army Recovery Centre to be set up in the United Kingdom was officially opened and named "Mark Wright House" in honour of Wright.
 The centre has been jointly developed by the army, and charities Erskine and Help for Heroes, and is based at Erskine's Edinburgh Home in Gilmerton.
 The centre provides a dedicated 12-bed unit for army personnel recovering from injuries, and is designed to ease the transition from medical care at centres such as Headley Court to a return home.
-As such, the facility also provides facilities for the families of the injured personnel.
+The facility also provides facilities for the families of the injured personnel.

 Legacy

 Scottish actor David Elliot portrayed Mark Wright in the 2014 film Kajaki, which depicted the events at Kajaki dam.
-The movie was released in the United States (Netflix) under the title of Kilo Two Bravo.
+The film was released in the United States on Netflix under the title of Kilo Two Bravo.

 Mark Wright Memorial Degree Team

 Mark Wright was a Freemason and a member of Lodge St Clair No 349, in Edinburgh.
 A group of Scottish Freemasons established the Mark Wright Memorial Degree team and toured Scottish masonic lodges performing degree ceremonies with the purpose of raising money for military veteran charities.

 The group became the starting point for a new Lodge, Kajaki No 1848, which was chartered by the Grand Lodge of Scotland and consecrated in 2018.
 Its first Right Worshipful Master was Bob Wright, the father of Mark Wright.